Arkanthara/digital_forensic/report/report.typ

 - vertical mode: copy content of previous row
 - horizontal mode: copy content of previous column

-The prediction that gives the smallest difference between original block frame and predicted block frame is kept.
+The prediction that gives the smallest difference between original block frame and predicted block frame is kept according to chosen mode.
+There exists 9 prediction modes for $4 times 4$ blocks and 4 modes for $16 times 16$ blocks.

-This is very useful for scenes without moves.
+The intra-prediction is very useful for scenes without moves.

 ===== Inter-prediction